firerish/fin_simulator/README.md

 Your scenario fails when income falls below expenses.
 This can happen because you're spending more than you earn, because you're contributing too much to a private pension, or because you run out of funds during retirement.

-You can see a larger, more detailed version of this graph in the Income tab.
+You can see a larger, more detailed version of this graph in the "Cashflow" tab.

 ### Assets graph

-This graph shows the different assets: cash savings, real estate, pension and investments.
+This graph shows the different assets: real estate, cash savings, pension and investments.
 Your scenario fails when the only asset left is real estate.
 You can add an event to sell a property, if you have one, to avoid that.
 If that is your only property, add an expense event for rent.

-There's a larger version of this graph in the Assets tab.
+There's a larger version of this graph in the "Assets" tab.

 ### Data tab